DemocracyClub/register-design-patterns/_governance_patterns/custodial-discretion.md

 custodian is always involved in the change process.

 A lot of lists don't have a logical custodian even though they could in theory.

+Only works for small lists where someone can reasonably manage it all.
+Larger lists might not be able to be managed as well as they would be using other governance patterns.

 ## Discussion